Feelings in Spanish: 50 Useful Ways to Describe Your Emotions

 ¿Quieres ir al restaurante chino o al restaurante italiano?

 (Do you want to go to the Chinese restaurant or the Italian restaurant?)

 Me da igual, a mí me gustan los dos.

 (I don’t care, I like them both.)

-This phrase means “Whatever you want” or “As you wish,” and is commonly used to express indifference about an idea or decision.
+This phrase means “whatever you want” or “as you wish.”
+It’s commonly used to express indifference about an idea or decision.